comboed/Tiktok-Autoclaimer-BROKEN-/README.md

 A Tiktok Autoclaimer and Turbo.
-Automanically check's and claims usernames over a period time using Tiktok's Mobile
+Automanically checks and claims usernames over a period time using Tiktok's Mobile

 **Install**
 * Download Python (Version 3.8) and check 'Enviroment Variable' during setup